-The Wolds Inn sits in the village of Huggate offer locally sourced Home cooked food, local beers a sizeable car park, a tidy beer garden to the rear and benches out the front of the pub.
+The Wolds Inn sits in the village of Huggate, offering locally sourced home cooked pub classics, local beers, a sizeable car park, large beer garden to the rear and benches to the front of the pub.

-The accommodation offers views of the Wolds.
+Accommodation is available at The Wolds Inn, offering views of the Wolds.
 Each room has a television with freeview, tea & coffee making facilities.
-All non-smoking.
+All rooms are non-smoking.
 Towels replaced daily on demand.
 Hairdryers are available.
-Free Wi-fi is available.
+Free Wi-fi is also available.

 A Hearty Yorkshire Breakfast is served from 9.00am, however, do let us know if you would like to have breakfast earlier.

 Whether you arrive by foot, bike or car we have something for you.

 For Cyclists the Way of the Roses passes right passed our front door.

 Wolds Way and much more...

 Surrounded by beautiful countryside and walks for the sunday ambler or the hiking professional, Huggate is the perfect location.